Geometric ergodicity of the Random Walk Metropolis with position-dependent proposal covariance

 The quality of these estimators can be assessed in many different ways, but a common approach is to understand conditions on $\pi(\cdot)$ that will result in a chain which converges to its limiting distribution at a \emph{geometric} rate.
-If such a rate can be established, then a Central Limit Theorem will exist for expectations of functionals with finite second absolute moment under $\pi(\cdot)$ if the chain is reversible.\footnote{We deal exclusively with reversible chains here, in the non-reversible case the requirement is a finite $(2+\delta)$th absolute moment.}
+If such a rate can be established, then a Central Limit Theorem will exist for expectations of functionals with finite second absolute moment under $\pi(\cdot)$ if the chain is reversible.

 A simple yet often effective choice is a symmetric candidate distribution centred at the current point in the chain (with a fixed variance), resulting in the \emph{Random Walk Metropolis} (RWM) (e.g. \cite{sherlock2010random}).
 The convergence properties of a chain produced by the RWM are well-studied.
 In one dimension, essentially convergence is geometric if $\pi(x)$ decays at an exponential or faster rate in the tails \cite{mengersen1996rates}, while in higher dimensions an additional curvature condition is required \cite{roberts1996geometric}.
 Slower rates of convergence have also been established in the case of heavier tails \cite{jarner2007convergence}.